IG – Comprehensive Market Access with Reliable Execution

 Leverage Initial Margin Required Market Movement (5%) Profit/Loss on Position

-The best futures brokers in the UK include eToro for beginners, IG for active traders, SpreadEX for UK-focused trading, Interactive Brokers for professionals, Saxo for advanced platforms, AvaTrade for education, and Trading 212 for commission-free simplicity.
+The leading futures brokers in the UK for 2026 are IG for seasoned traders, eToro for newcomers, SpreadEX for those who prefer a UK-centric approach, Interactive Brokers for institutional-level tools, Saxo for premium platforms, AvaTrade for trader education, and Trading 212 for low-cost simplicity.*

 FAQs